ZbigniewKopertowski/assist-iot-documentation/docs/source/horizontal_planes/smart/multi_link_enabler.rst

 ***************
 License
 ***************
-Copyright 2023 Juan Gascón Repullés (Universitat Politècnica de València)
+Copyright 2023 Universitat Politècnica de València

 Licensed under the Apache License, Version 2.0 (the “License”); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at